 As re-developments proceed within the study area, there is an opportunity to improve stormwater quality of discharges to the receiving system.
-Although the area watercourses ultimately discharge to a concretelined channel system (i.e. the Hager-Rambo Diversion), this system in turn outlets to Indian Creek, and Hamilton Harbour.
+Although the area watercourses ultimately discharge to a concrete-lined channel system (i.e. the Hager-Rambo Diversion), this system in turn outlets to Indian Creek, and Hamilton Harbour.
 Thus an improvement in stormwater quality will benefit these receivers.
 The City of Burlington's current informal policy is to require "Enhanced" Water Quality treatment (80% average annual removal of Total Suspended Solids).
 This requirement accounts for the entire proposed impervious coverage, not only the "new" impervious coverage.
 It is recommended that this policy continue to be applied for re-developments within the study area, given the retroactive stormwater quality improvement to receivers.

-It should be noted that the City of Burlington is currently in the process of reviewing and updating its Stormwater Management Design Policies and Guidelines, thus additional stormwater management requirements, particularly with respect to climate change, erosion control, and water balance/infiltration may also result for future developments, beyond the basic quantity and quality requirements noted previously.
+It should be noted that the City of Burlington has recently updated its Stormwater Management Design Policies and Guidelines, thus additional stormwater management requirements, particularly with respect to climate change, erosion control, and water balance/infiltration may also result for future developments, beyond the basic quantity and quality requirements noted previously.